Ada-Developers-Academy/ada-build/roundtable-guides/07-dictionaries.md

 1. Let's share our code for *Account Generator - v2*
 1. What questions do you have about *Account Generator - v2*?

+### Project Extension Questions (Technical Interview Practice)
+1. How could we refactor our code to use a single `for loop`?
+1. How could we refactor our code to work for an arbitrary number of students?

 ## Project: MadLib

 1. MadLibs are fun!
 Let's play some together.